Seroquel used for autism

 • Pervasive Developmental Disorder (PDD-NOS): This is a diagnosis given to individuals who display some, but not all, of the characteristics of autism.

-See also Seroquel stop voices
+See also Seroquel diagnosis

 Diagnosis of Autism